2022 Colombian presidential election: Historic Pact for Colombia

-Primary results

-Petro was announced as the winner of the public vote and was nominated to be the candidate of the Historic Pact for Colombia coalition.
+Gustavo Petro was announced as the winner of the public vote and was nominated to be the candidate of the Historic Pact for Colombia coalition.

 Hope Center Coalition

 The Hope Center Coalition (Spanish: Coalición Centro Esperanza), formerly known as the Coalition of Hope (Spanish: Coalición de la Esperanza) until 28 November 2021, is a coalition of centre and centre-left politicians.
 Five pre-candidates announced that they would be standing for election as the unified presidential candidate for the coalition.
 The candidate was chosen by public vote on 13 March 2022.